muxonn/best-hacking-league-2024/README.md

 ---
 - Server built with FastAPI and mongoDB, storing data about users' postures and points earned
 - Raspberry Pi communicates with our server using HTTP protocol
-- Mobile application built in Flutter technology retrieves data from the server also using HTTP protocol
+- Mobile application built with Flutter retrieves data from the server also using HTTP protocol

 ## Strengths of Our Solution
 - Limiting stimuli - vibrations instead of notifications